 The Changing Technology Landscape

 Tapes are archaic, unreliable and inflexible.
 In this traditional architecture, both backup and restore are too slow.
-On top of that, tapes require mFactors to choose a backup solutionanual intervention in the case of disaster recovery.
+On top of that, tapes require manual intervention in the case of disaster recovery.
 In 2005, a prominent US-based financial institution reported a loss of backup tapes during transition which accounted for financial information of more than 1.2 million customers including 60 U.S. senators.

 Data storage approaches currently vary widely.
 According to a study done by Forrester across 550 companies in Asia Pacific, disks are viewed most favorably in mature IT markets like Australia, Japan, Korea, New Zealand and Singapore, while internally managed off-site location is preferred in growth markets like China, India, Indonesia, Malaysia and Philippines.